lispjnn/Image-Segmentation/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## `npm i @xenova/transformers`

+Builds dependencies to run Transformers.js, which will be needed to run the face parsing API (https://huggingface.co/jonathandinu/face-parsing)
 ## Available Scripts

 In the project directory, you can run: